 Types of Maxillofacial Trauma

-Facial trauma is categorized according to the severity of injury and areas of involved.
-The main three types are:
+Facial trauma is categorized according to the severity of injury and areas involved.
+The three main types are:

 - Soft tissue injuries: skin and gums.